Sudoblark/Doggify-Firefox/readme.md

 ## Overview
-### Continous Doggo Replacement
+### Continous Doggos
-~~When enabled this option will automatically replace images on a webpage with dogs.~~
+When enabled the plugin will automatically replace all images on a webpage with dogs.

 Say for example someone is searching for some nasty cades on google images.
 Normally, they would see something similar to this: